 Amato currently serves on the U.S. Board of Advisors to the Institute of Consumer Antitrust Studies Loyola University Chicago School of Law, and on the Council of Regents, Loyola University Chicago.
-At the law school she is a "Distinguished Scholar in Residence" and teaches a Community Lawyering & Civic Rights Practicum (Fall 2013/Spring 2015) and Consumer Law (Spring 2014/Spring 2015) and The Art of the Presentation (Fall 2014); she also teaches annually a Spring course on “Advocating for Social Justice in Illinois” for the Justice Studies Department at Northeastern Illinois University.
+At the law school she is a "Distinguished Scholar in Residence" and teaches a Community Lawyering & Civic Rights Practicum (Fall 2013) and Consumer Law (Spring 2014/Spring 2015) and The Art of the Presentation (Fall 2014); she also teaches annually a Spring course on “Advocating for Social Justice in Illinois” for the Justice Studies Department at Northeastern Illinois University.
 Her next book (forthcoming 2015, The New Press) is titled "Liberated Lawyering, How Lawyers Can Change the World."
 In October of 2014 she was elected to the American Law Institute.

 The New York Times’ Public Lives section profiled Amato in 2000; Rick Perlstein also wrote about her recent work in The Nation in 2013.
 She appears in major national and international media outlets including the BBC, NPR, CNN, CSPAN, CBS, MSNBC, FOX, and the Wall Street Journal, New York Times, Washington Post, LA Times, and Chicago Tribune.
 Her writing has appeared in the New York University Law Review, The National Civic Review, The Stanford Law & Policy Review, The Yale Journal of International Law, The Washington Post, CNN, The Kansas City Star, The Chicago Tribune, The Hill, Trial Magazine, and The Harvard Law Record, among many other publications.

-For four years, Amato has written the Vita Bella Stories monthly column on raising children for the Italian-American magazine, Fra Noi and contributed a piece to Casa Italia's recently published anthology "Italian Women in Chicago, Madonna mia!
+For five years, Amato has written the Vita Bella Stories monthly column on raising children for the Italian-American magazine, Fra Noi and contributed a piece to Casa Italia's recently published anthology "Italian Women in Chicago, Madonna mia!
 QUI debbo vivere?"
 She is a 2001 recipient of the Impresa Award.

 Amato lives in Oak Park, IL with her spouse Todd Main and their two daughters - who are strategically plotting to get a dog.